 If mapping processes seems like a task that should reside in HR or in Quality, think again.
 A department in one large petroleum company in the Middle East caught onto this idea and dedicated a team of 6 Quality professionals to map out the task for the more than 10,000 engineers with over 200 specialties in their department.
 That is great job security for the 6 people, but not realistic to get thousands of tasks mapped, cataloged, and regularly updated.

 If many people perform the same tasks, perhaps only one needs to be responsible to map and update the process, but everyone should have the ability to participate in the process in order to capture and recognize the innovations that might otherwise be ignored.

 It needs to be a system that is part of the culture.

-Mapping, cataloguing, reviewing, revising, approving all need to be processes in the system of capturing the corporate knowledge that otherwise resides only in people’s mobile minds.
+Mapping, cataloging, reviewing, revising, approving all need to be processed in the system of capturing the corporate knowledge that otherwise resides only in people’s mobile minds.
 That gives you the chance to either sleep at night or to find another cause for your insomnia.

 About the Author

 Rex Conner is the author of What if Common Sense Was Common Practice in Business?
 The lead partner and owner of Mager Consortium, he applies the uniquely effective processes of Dr. Robert Mager to the entire spectrum of human performance in the workplace.